senchalabs/docs-i18n/guides/events/README.md

 ## Removing Listeners

 Just as we can add listeners at any time, we can remove them too, this time using {@link Ext.mixin.Observable#un un}.
 In order to remove a listener, we need a reference to its function.
-In all of the examples above we've just passed a function straight into the listeners object or .on call, this time we're going to create the function a little earlier and link it into a variable called *doSomething*.
+In the previous examples we have just passed a function into the listeners object or the .on call, this time we create the function earlier and link it into a variable called *doSomething*.

-We'll pass our new *doSomething* function into our listeners object, which works just like before.
-This time however we'll add an Ext.defer function at the bottom that removes the listener again after 3 seconds.
-Clicking on the button in the first 3 seconds yields an alert message, after 3 seconds our listener is removed so nothing happens:
+Since initially we pass the new *doSomething* function into our listeners object, at first the code works like before.
+Since we eventually add an Ext.defer function that removes the listener after 3 seconds, clicking on the button in the first 3 seconds yields an alert message, after 3 seconds however the listener is removed so nothing happens:

     @example
     var doSomething = function() {